-Simply put, a remote job is one that can be done away from an office in a remote location.
-The work you do can be performed from the comfort of your home, in a coworking space, or in a coffee shop, and even on the road.
+Work in your PJs, avoid the commute, answer emails from a hammock.
+Sounds blissful doesn’t it…?
+Simply put, a remote job is one that can be done away from an office in a remote location, such as one of the snug corners of your home with a glass of merlot in hand.
+Also, the work you do can be performed in a coworking space, or in a coffee shop, and even whilst on the road.
 To perform remote jobs, employees must have access to tools such as phone, internet, email, and potentially other at-home technologies.
 The good news is that today, remote jobs can be found in almost any career field or industry.

 Benefits of Working Remotely for Employers